cement industry in egypt

 Evolution of Supply of Cement

-- Sharp decline in operating rates: despite the increase in power supply, operating rates have declined sharply, reaching 67% in 2018 compared to 91% in 2010.
+- The sharp decline in operating rates: despite the increase in power supply, operating rates have declined sharply, reaching 55 % in 2020 compared to 91% in 2010 (Ministry of Trade and Industry, CI Capital Research).

 - Inventory accumulation with weak demand: the gap between supply and demand led to the start of production accumulation.
-The volume of clinker stocks accumulated in Egypt is about 7.1 million tons, CI Capital estimates.
+The volume of clinker stocks accumulated in Egypt is about 9 M/T, CI Capital estimates.